brynedwards/Spock/tutorial/rest-api.md

 {% endhighlight %}

-Then your code should still compile and behave just as it did before the change.
+Then your code should still compile and behave similarly to how it did before the change.

 ## Creating the Connection Pool